yhs666/mc-docs.zh-cn/articles/stream-analytics/stream-analytics-monitor-and-manage-jobs-use-powershell.md

     Login-AzureRmAccount -EnvironmentName AzureChinaCloud

     # Select the Azure subscription you want to use to create the resource group.
-    Get-AzureRmSubscription –SubscriptionName "your sub" | Select-AzureRmSubscription
+    Get-AzureRmSubscription -SubscriptionName "your sub" | Select-AzureRmSubscription

     # If Stream Analytics has not been registered to the subscription, remove remark symbol below (#) to run the Register-AzureProvider cmdlet to register the provider namespace.
     #Register-AzureRmResourceProvider -Force -ProviderNamespace 'Microsoft.StreamAnalytics'